tejashazaree/Road_Accident-Data-Analysis-Excel/README.md

     * Weather conditions
     * Severity of injuries

 ---

+### 2. Basic Analysis

+1. Summary Statistics: Use Descriptive Statistics from the Data Analysis Toolpak to get an overview of your data (mean, median, mode, standard deviation, etc.).

+2. Pivot Tables: Create pivot tables to summarize your data.
+For example, you can group accidents by month, day of the week, or hour of the day to identify trends.

+3. Count and Frequency Analysis: Count the number of accidents by type, location, or weather condition to identify the most common factors involved in accidents.

+---

+### 3. Visualization

 ## Videos
 All video of this series are arranged in playlist and can be found here.